Bruno Walter

 Bruno Walter (born Bruno Schlesinger, September 15, 1876 – February 17, 1962) was a German-born conductor, pianist, and composer.
-Born in Berlin, he left Nazi Germany in 1933, was naturalised as a French citizen in 1938, and settled in the United States in 1939.
-He worked closely with Gustav Mahler, whose music he helped to establish in the repertory, held major positions with the Leipzig Gewandhaus Orchestra, New York Philharmonic, Concertgebouw Orchestra, Salzburg Festival, Vienna State Opera, Bavarian State Opera, Staatsoper Unter den Linden and Deutsche Oper Berlin, among others, made recordings of historical and artistic significance, and is widely considered to be one of the great conductors of the 20th century.
+Born in Berlin, he left Nazi Germany in 1933.

+After the Anschluss of Austria in March 1938, he first emigrated to Lugano.
+Later in 1938, was naturalised as a French citizen in 1938.
+In November 1939, he emigrated to the United States.

+He worked closely with Gustav Mahler, conducting the premieres of his Ninth Symphony and Das Lied von der Erde.
+He held major positions with the Leipzig Gewandhaus Orchestra, New York Philharmonic, Concertgebouw Orchestra, Salzburg Festival, Vienna State Opera, Bavarian State Opera, Staatsoper Unter den Linden and Deutsche Oper Berlin, among others.
+He is known for making recordings of historical and artistic significance, and is widely considered to be one of the great conductors of the 20th century.